-An information-rich buying environment
+Failing to differentiate in an information-rich buying environment

 The importance of Sense Making

 Sense Making matters tremendously in today’s buying environment because without it, even the best insights and most thoughtful pitches get lost in the noise.
-In this world, Challenger sales reps — indeed, all sellers who want to be successful — should adopt a Sense Making approach, situating their insights within the customer’s broader information context and helping the buyer prioritize various sources of information, quantify trade-offs and reconcile conflicting information.

 And B2B purchasers who lack confidence in their decisions can easily become paralyzed by the amount and range of information they’re trying to process — making them less likely to commit to a high-quality deal: